The Enterprise Immune System

 The human immune system is incredibly complex and continually adapts to new forms of threats, such as viral DNA that constantly mutates.
 It works by learning about what is normal for the body, identifying and neutralizing outliers that do not fit that evolving pattern of normality.

-Darktrace applies the same logic to enterprise and industrial environments.
-Powered by machine learning and AI algorithms, Enterprise Immune System technology iteratively learns a unique ‘pattern of life’ (‘self’) for every device and user on a network, and correlates these insights in order to spot emerging threats that would otherwise go unnoticed.
+Darktrace applies the same logic to cloud, enterprise, and industrial environments.
+Powered by machine learning and AI algorithms, Enterprise Immune System technology iteratively learns a unique ‘pattern of life’ (‘self’) for every device and user on a network, and correlates these insights in order to spot and stop emerging threats that would otherwise go unnoticed.

 Like the human immune system, the Enterprise Immune System does not require previous experience of a threat or pattern of activity in order to understand that it is potentially threatening.
 It works automatically, without prior knowledge or signatures, detecting and fighting back against subtle, stealthy attacks inside the network — in real time.

 The Enterprise Immune System also delivers AI-powered autonomous response across email, cloud, and network traffic, taking surgical action to contain in-progress threats within seconds.
 By enforcing the normal ‘pattern of life’ for a given user or device, the system works by interrupting malicious activity only and giving the security team time to catch up.

 As cyber-threats gain in speed and severity, this AI-powered autonomous response has become an essential part of any security stack.
 While incident responders struggle to keep up with the rising volume of routine attacks, a new generation of cyber-threat has emerged, characterized in large part by fast-moving threats that make an impact well before humans have time to respond.
 Indeed, we are even starting to see the early signs of AI-based cyber-threats, which promise to deliver targeted attacks at scale.

 Against this turbulent backdrop, organizations will need to fight back with AI to keep pace.
-With over 7,000 deployments across 105 countries worldwide, Darktrace’s cyber AI is being harnessed to transform even the most complex and vulnerable organization into a resilient, self-defending digital business, neutralizing advanced attacks before they have time to escalate into a crisis.
+With over 2,300 customers across 110 countries worldwide, Darktrace’s cyber AI is being harnessed to transform even the most complex and vulnerable organization into a resilient, self-defending digital business, neutralizing advanced attacks before they have time to escalate into a crisis.

 Darktrace Threat Visualizer